 Acoustic duo featuring Ballaké Sissoko (kora) and Vincent Ségal (cello).

-Whoops!
-Check back again soon to find video downloads.
-For immediate needs, contact Pertz or click Media from the artist menu for approved streams on YouTube, etc.
+Hey now, sorry about this… Video downloads are not yet available.
+For immediate needs, contact Pertz or click Media for approved streams on YouTube, Vimeo, etc.

 LabelSix Degrees Records